 1. Take your kids swimming

-Bring your kids to the pool and sign them up for swimming lessons.
+Bring your kids to the pool and sign them up for swimming lessons in Ottawa.
 By enrolling your child in swimming lessons, you’re giving them the gifts of health, skills, and safety.
 Learning how to swim is one of the best ways to make sure your child can navigate the water safely.

 2. Get your children used to being in the water